-Responsible tourism: Orangutan conservation charity trek, Indonesia
+Orangutan conservation charity trek, Indonesia

-PlanetWe are completely dedicated through tourism, to protect the local environment and raise awareness of the conservation challenges facing a particular area.
-In Sumatra, we support local projects such as the reforestation area of Haliban and the Care Centre outside Medan to both protect the environment and that wildlife that has already suffered from deforestation.
-Part of your expedition goes toward an adoption of an Orangutan and toward Safeguard, a local ranger operation that helps prevent deforestation and pouching of wildlife.
+PlanetWe are completely dedicated to protecting the local environment and raising awareness of the conservation challenges facing Indonesia.
+In Sumatra, we support local projects such as the reforestation to both protect the environment and the wildlife that has already suffered.
+Part of your expedition goes toward an adoption of an Orangutan through 'The Orangutan Project'.

-As you trek through the forests or visit the Care Centres it is important to remember that you are entering the habitat of one of the rarest great ape species on Earth.
-The population of Sumatran & Bornean orangutans can generate from two different origins
+As you trek through the forests, it is important to remember that you are entering the habitat of one of the rarest great ape species on earth.
+The population of Sumatran orangutans can generate from two different origins

 1. Ex-captive individuals who have been rehabilitated and released in the forest.
 Captive and rehabilitation experiences often result in released rehabilitant orangutans not fearing humans and even expecting to interact with them.